 Springtime is on the horizon!
 Here in Arizona, we have had some rainy weather the past few weeks, so hopefully, it gives a watering to the Peridot Mesa Wildflowers.
 I will be heading out this way in the middle of March to bask in these sunlight wildflowers with my camera in hand.

 Last year was quite a treat, and a lot of areas in the southwest had some super blooms.
-The pano above was shot with a Rokinon 14mm lens, but my favorite lens of the day was my Sigma 150mm macro.
+The pano above was shot with a Rokinon 14mm lens, but my favorite glass of the day was my Sigma 150mm macro.
 Below you can see my favorite shot of the day, with this curious little spider.

 I also used the macro lens to get some killer depth of field shots.
 Shooting with a wide open aperture also helps open a world of creativity.
 Use the sunlight and angles to your advantage.
 Try different angles.
 And that includes getting down and dirty on the ground if you can!